formula1/Silk/README.md

 These are the managers that applictaions can interacte with unless you specify another or are the RootManager

-## The rest is still work in progress
+# The rest is still work in progress

-##To Install
-    npm i -g silk-gui
-    cd silk
-    npm start